-Professor Sheldon is interested in the general mechanisms of host-pathogen interactions, and the impact of infection and innate immunity in the female genital tract.
-Professor Sheldon and his team explore the cellular mechanisms of innate immunity, inflammation and microbial infection that apply across species.
-Professor Sheldon discovered novel bacteria that cause disease of the uterus in cattle.
-In addition, he has uncovered mechanisms that explain how these microbes cause inflammation and tissue damage in the endometrium of the uterus, and how these process perturb the health of the ovary and the oocyte.
-One of the key discoveries by Professor Sheldon was that the epithelial and stromal cells of the endometrium, and granulosa cells of the ovary have roles in innate immunity.
-In particular they express receptors, such as Toll-like Receptors (TLRs), which detect pathogen-associated molecular patterns to induce inflammatory responses, including the production of cytokines, chemokines and prostaglandins.
+During my PhD I discovered that the function of the ovary is perturbed in animals with uterine bacterial infections.
+Our first research question was what protects oocytes in the ovary from damage caused by these bacterial infections?
+We initially worked how microbes cause inflammation and tissue damage in the endometrium of the uterus, and how this affects the ovary and the oocyte.
+Key discoveries were that the epithelial and stromal cells of the endometrium, and the granulosa cells of the ovary have roles in innate immunity.
+In particular these cells express receptors, such as Toll-like Receptors (TLRs), which detect pathogen-associated molecular patterns to induce inflammatory responses, including the production of cytokines, chemokines and prostaglandins.
 Furthermore, pathogen-associated molecules perturb oocyte health and development, linking bacterial infections to long-term impacts on fertility.
-Another area of discovery is how pore-forming toxins and other virulence factors from bacteria damage tissues, and mechanisms of tolerance to pore-forming toxins in tissues.